ujr/swtools/doc/Tools.md

 have a specific *join* command `j` to join lines.
 Approach (3) is implemented here.

-**Exercise 6-12** demands a `u` command to undo the last substitute or, more generally, any command.
-Since lines in the buffer are immutable and deleted or old versions of lines are kept at the invisible end of the buffer, *undo* would restore those lines into place (or delete inserted lines).
+**Exercise 6-12** asks for a `u` command to **undo** the last substitute or, more generally, any command.
+Lines in the buffer are immutable and old lines are kept at the invisible end of the buffer (lines beyond `lastln`).
+Therefore, *undo* can restore those lines into place.
-The editor would keep track of a tuple `(a,b,c,d)` (or a stack of such tuples) and *undo* would restore the previous state by replacing current lines `a,b` with “history” lines `c,d` (where `c` and `d` are offsets from `lastln` or negative to mean that lines `a,b` are to be removed only).
+Indeed, the editor's only low-level operation is moving lines in the buffer.
+We keep track of those moves and *undo* will do the inverse moves.
+It will also need to restore former values of `curln` and `lastln`.
+By using a stack, we can provide any number of *undo* and *redo*.
+(Presently implemented that way, but global commands generate many undo steps, not just one.)

-Just a thought, not implemented.
+Is unlimited undo/redo really useful in an editor like ours?

-The global command faces the difficulty that it must process all matching lines, regardless of how much the commands rearrange them.
-The approach taken here works in two passes: first, mark all matching lines;
+Other than with screen editors, it is not easy for the user to see the effect of an undo.
+Therefore, having just one level of undo might be all that is needed.

-second, iterate over the line buffer repeatedly until no marked lines remain.
-This always terminates (**exercise 6-15**) because each marked line found is immediately unmarked and introduced lines, if any, are always unmarked.
+The **global command** faces the difficulty that it must process all matching lines, regardless of how much they are rearranged.
+The approach taken here works in two passes: first, mark all matching lines; second, iterate over the line buffer repeatedly until no marked lines remain.
+This always terminates (**exercise 6-15**) because each marked line found is immediately unmarked and introduced lines, if any, are never marked.
 Therefore, in `doglob`, eventually only the `else` branch within the loop will be taken and `count` incremented beyond `lastln`.